Klaim/cpp-proposals/d0222-anonymous-struct-return.rst

 It has been suggested on multiple occasions that the optimal solution to the above issues is to return an anonymous ``struct``.
 This solves the problems of clutter and self-documentation, but runs afoul of a much worse issue; because the ``struct`` is *anonymous*, it can be difficult to impossible to give its name a second time in order to separate the declaration and definition of the function that wishes to use it.

-The discussion on this topic lead to an interesting question, which is addressed in DXXXX_: **why is it necessary to repeat the return value at all?** If DXXXX_ is accepted, the problem of naming the return type is immediately eliminated, and along with it, a major reason why returning anonymous ``struct``\ s is not currently permitted.
+The discussion on this topic lead to an interesting question, which is addressed in P0224_: **why is it necessary to repeat the return value at all?** If P0224_ is accepted, the problem of naming the return type is immediately eliminated, and along with it, a major reason why returning anonymous ``struct``\ s is not currently permitted.

 Proposal
 ========

-The use of ``auto`` to indicate an *inferred* return type (as proposed by DXXXX_) provides an optimal solution to the following problem:
+The use of ``auto`` to indicate an *inferred* return type (as proposed by P0224_) provides an optimal solution to the following problem:

 .. code:: c++

   // foo.h
   struct { int id; double value; } foo();

 How does one now provide an external definition for ``foo()``?
-With DXXXX_, the solution is simple:
+With P0224_, the solution is simple:

 .. code:: c++